Alberta Innovates — Summer Research Studentship (SRS)

 Alberta Innovates reserves the right to publish and/or disseminate information regarding its grants and awards.

 Students and supervisors are required to submit a final report to the Centre for Health and Innovation in Aging upon completion of the award.
+Students will also be asked to present their work at the closing event in August/September 2026.
 Failure to provide the final report by the posted deadline may result in disqualification from future Alberta Innovates Summer Research Studentship competitions.
 Additional information will be provided to successful applicants.

 *adapted from Alberta Innovates, University of Alberta, University of Calgary, and AI-SRS Program Information